 There are a few potential benefits to eating a carnivore diet.

 Carnivore could not be simpler.
 You don’t have to calculate macros or count calories.
 Food shopping is easy, and you’ll never have to think about what to eat for dinner.
 You just stock up on meat and eat it until you’re full.

 Fiber has been a staple in just about every diet and has been promoted as a way to improve your body’s digestive system.

-Carnivore dieters believe that cutting fiber out of your diet may actually improve any digestive distress.
+Carnivore dieters propose a different outlook: that cutting fiber out of your diet may actually improve any digestive distress.